• Skip to primary navigation

 The welcome sign in Banff

-Assuming that you are arriving in Calgary via airplane (YYC), following are all of the options to get you to Banff.
+Assuming that you are arriving in Calgary via airplane (YYC), the following are all options to get you to Banff.

-Fortunately, the drive to Banff National Park is scenic and full of surprising sights as the prairies give way to foothills and ultimately lead to the Rocky Mountains.
-Going by car allows you to make as many photo and other stops along the way as you like.
+Fortunately, driving from Calgary to Banff National Park is scenic and full of surprising sights as the prairies give way to foothills and ultimately lead to the Rocky Mountains.
+Travelling by car allows you to take as many photos and other stops along the way as you like.

 Please be mindful of driving conditions, especially in winter.
-While Alberta’s highways are in great shape and well-maintained, snowstorms can wreak havoc for days at a time, and construction can slow things down in summer.
+While Alberta’s highways are in great shape and well-maintained, snowstorms can wreak havoc for days, and construction can slow things down in summer.
 Learn more about Alberta’s road laws and driving guidelines.
 In addition, check current road reports before you leave.

-The closest airport to Banff is Calgary International Airport which is located on the north end of Calgary.
-From the airport, the best way to get to Banff is via highway 2 north to Stoney Trail (201) which meets up with Highway 1 (also known as the Trans-Canada Highway) and takes you all the way to the town of Banff.
+The closest airport to Banff is Calgary International Airport, located on the north end of Calgary.
+From the airport, the best way to get to Banff is via Highway 2 north to Stoney Trail (201), which meets up with Highway 1 (also known as the Trans-Canada Highway) and takes you all the way to the town of Banff.

 Fortunately, there are also plenty of car rental options at the Calgary airport.
 Book in advance to ensure less hassle: